$ 15.95 per item. Complete set of 4: $ 63.80

-The utensils are sold separately: fork, tablespoon, teaspoon and knife.
+The utensils are sold separately: fork, tablespoon, teaspoon and knife or as a set.

 The neck of the bendable spoon and fork can be bent to any angle to suit the user, while the base features a loop, through which you pass a utensil strap for even greater support.
 The rocker knife features a specially shaped blade to cut with a rocking motion.